 Replace paper towels, plastic wrap, and more with these reusable products for the kitchen that are better for the environment (and save you money!).

 I’m always looking for ways to be less wasteful around the house, whether it’s recycling and composting or stocking the kids’ drawers with hand-me-downs.
 Here are my favorite reusable products for the kitchen–some I recently discovered and some that I’ve been using for years.
-Maybe they will work in your kitchen too!
+Maybe they’ll work in your kitchen too!

-My husband, the resident dishwasher, is particular about his tools.
+Instead of sponges and scouring pads: My husband, the resident dishwasher, is particular about his tools.
 He likes to have some kind of scrubbing pad, but the plastic mesh ones we’ve used in the past get really gross really fast and end up in the garbage can.
 At the Housewares Show, I picked up a sample of these Skoy Scrubs, a reusable scrub pad that can be washed on the top rack of the dishwasher or in the washing machine.
 I love that it’s easily cleaned and reused.
 Most importantly, my husband gives it the thumbs-up!

-I spend a lot of time in the produce section of the grocery store, but using all of those plastic bags makes me feel wasteful.
+Instead of plastic produce bags: I spend a lot of time in the produce section of the grocery store, but using all of those plastic bags makes me feel wasteful.
 I bought a set of these Flip & Tumble Bags to use instead, and they’ve held up well even after multiple trips through the washing machine.

 This page contains Amazon Affiliate links.
 If you purchase a product through these links, your cost will be the same but I will receive a small commission to help with operating costs of this blog.
 Thanks for your support.